Ulyssesjuanjr/MS-Capstone--Stanford-XRay-Anomaly-Detection-Competition/README.md

         --XRAY anomaly detection; Broken/Non Broken Bones and their locations.
         --The Framework used is a Python 3.x environment with TensorFlow 2.x structure.
         --A team of 4 was created, however, my main role was designing,engineering and building the deep learning model of binary base output on if a bone was broken or not (1 or          0) with predictions running in a fitting model and history.
+Note* The files in this repo are a combination of work and will not run entirely in any 1 file.
+The primary file - Stanford-Anomaly-Detection - will need to be ran and the other files are variation of models for predictions